christian-arroyo/prometheus_alerting/README.md

 ```
 mv default-ec2.pem  ~/aws/aws_keys/
 ```
-5. Make sure premissions are 400 on PEM file
+5. Make sure permissions are 400 on PEM file
 ```
 $ chmod 400 ~/aws/aws_keys/default-ec2.pem
 ```
-6. Create access and secret keys env variables to be used by Terraform.
-Obtain both key values from one of your IAM users from your IAM service in AWS
+6. Create access and secret keys environment variables to be used by Terraform.
+Obtain both key values from one of your IAM users from your IAM service in AWS.
+[More details](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html)
 ```
 export AWS_ACCESS_KEY_ID=<access_key>
 export AWS_SECRET_ACCESS_KEY=<secret_access_key>